Letsmoe/astro-typesafe-api/README.md

 ### Adding response headers

-The `TypedAPIContext` object extends `APIContext` by also including a `response` property which can be used to send additional headers to the browser and CDNs.
+The `TypesafeAPIContext` object extends `APIContext` by also including a `response` property which can be used to send additional headers to the browser and CDNs.

 ```ts
 // src/pages/api/cached.ts